 The rule also provides for $20 million in funding spread over five years to help train and educate physicians and other Medicare providers about all elements of the Quality Payment Program, Meigs pointed out.

 "This uniquely tailored assistance will help family physicians in individual or small group practices -- as well as those working in underserved areas -- identify appropriate technologies and quality measures, and help them evaluate their options for joining an Advanced APM(www.cms.gov)," he stated.

 Most importantly, said Meigs, the kind of support outlined in the rule "will allow physicians to focus on what they do best -- taking care of patients."

 HHS released the proposed MACRA rule in April, and eight weeks later, after a meticulous review, the AAFP let the agency know that its proposal had missed the mark.
-In a 100-plus page comment letter,(1014 KB PDF) the AAFP laid out its view of how CMS could rein in the massive rule to make it workable for family physicians.
+In a 100-plus page comment letter,(107 page PDF) the AAFP laid out its view of how CMS could rein in the massive rule to make it workable for family physicians.

 In today's statement, Meigs said, "The AAFP made several suggestions in response to the proposed rule, and we'll closely analyze the final regulation to identify CMS action on those comments."

 He added that the AAFP's initial review of the final rule "indicates CMS has addressed many of our comments -- especially in regard to support for small practices."